marcos-inja/marcos-inja/README.md

 ### Marcos Vas  <img src='https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif' width='20px' alt='Assalamu Alaikum'>

 <p align='justify'>
-    I'm an enthusiastic programmer working as a fullstack developer.
+    I'm an enthusiastic programmer working as a fullstack developer, currently working at <a href='https://github.com/zucklink'>zucklink</a>.
 I'm passionate about coding to make people's daily life more easier.
 I have been learning new things since I got acquainted with programming.<br>
     Writing readable & reusable code are my first priorities.
 I love to do webscraping, some of my projects being about it.
 Besides open source I really like linux!
 </p>
 <p align='center'>